AgentCrow/mild/README.md

 # mild

-this is just practicing git and github role and its command
+this is just practicing git and github role and its command.

+Hello GitHub, How are you?